 - assigns the weight of importance of each factor by respondent.

 Based on the values of factors attributed to each of the participants you can now use tools to visualize the groups of similar participants.
 Once you have the clusters you can average the factors for each particular cluster to find your average cluster member.

 How to do this?

 You can use R, SPSS, Wessa.
 Orange, if you are into visual programming.
 If statistics is not your thing, find a data scientist to do it for you.

 The archetype would be a visual representation of all the data that you have collected.
 All kinds of data.
 Start from the user’s needs – it makes it more relevant and meaningful.
 Addressing the needs will allow you to find the solutions.

-Personas are not forever, but they will stay ‘fresh’ at least a couple of months.
+Personas are not forever, but they will stay ‘fresh’ for at least a couple of months.
 Don’t overgeneralize without validating and don’t forget to test the conclusions every 6 months or so.